ryman1/keeweb-wiki/Architecture.md

 Views are built on [Handlebars.js](https://handlebarsjs.com) and rendered with [morphdom](https://github.com/patrick-steele-idem/morphdom), which gives us a possibility to re-render them without losing input state.

 SCSS styles are using [Bourbon](https://www.bourbon.io) as a framework.
+We have our own [theme engine](https://github.com/keeweb/keeweb/tree/master/app/styles/themes) that supports switching themes with CSS custom properties.